Edrington (spirits company)

 The Edrington Group Limited, trading as Edrington, is a privately owned international spirits company based in Glasgow, Scotland.
 It produces single malts such as The Macallan, Highland Park, and The Glenrothes.
-The spirits portfolio also includes Wyoming Whiskey, and Brugal, the leading golden rum in the Caribbean.
+The spirits portfolio also includes Wyoming Whiskey, and Brugal, a leading golden rum in the Caribbean.
 It also has a joint venture with Valdespino, No. 3 London Dry Gin.

 Based in Glasgow, it employs approximately 3,000 people in its wholly owned and joint venture businesses around the world.
 Approximately 1,000 employees are based in Scotland.